 When I first started homeschooling about 16 years ago, I read all the books I could get on how to organize my day to accomplish everything I needed to do.
-I had a newborn baby, a Kindergartener and a 4th grader to teach while my husband travelled for work during the week.
-I knew it would be challenging, but I thought that once I found the perfect chore chart, school planner, meal planner and schedule, we would all jump into a perfect routine and eventually things would run smoothly.
+I had a newborn baby, a Kindergartener, and a 4th grader to teach while my husband traveled for work during the week.
+I knew it would be challenging, but I thought that once I found the perfect chore chart, school planner, meal planner, and schedule, we would all jump into a perfect routine, and eventually, things would run smoothly.
 Spoiler alert… I was wrong.
-As soon as we found a routine that “worked” for us, life would throw a curve ball and we would need to adjust.
+As soon as we found a routine that “worked” for us, life would throw a curveball and we would need to adjust.
 Like the map app on my phone, I would need to “recalculate” our route every time there was an accident on the road.

 "Martha, Martha, you are anxious and worried about many things.”
 (Lk 10:41) We, like Martha, become worried and anxious about many things as we struggle to live a balanced life.
 It seems like we are constantly being pulled by conflicting needs.
 We struggle to balance the needs of our spirit and the needs of our body, the need for solitude and the need for community, the need to contemplate and the command to serve.
 All these are good things, but as we struggle to root out our vices with virtue, to battle selfishness with love for others, our attention moves away from Jesus and towards our failings and we grow anxious.